School of Social and Behavioral Sciences

 - Political Science (BS)

-- Psychology (BA) (available online)
+- Psychology (BA) (available as campus immersion or online)

-- Psychology (BS) (available online)
+- Psychology (BS) (available as campus immersion or online)

 - Psychology (Forensic Psychology) (BS)